What we know so far about the Minneapolis police shooting

 What happened?

-Inside the apartment, officers found one man dead and another with life-threatening injuries.
-Outside the building, a man was found shot while in his vehicle.
+Officers went inside the apartment building and found one man dead and another man with life-threatening injuries.
+That victim was being treated at HCMC.
+Outside the apartment building, a man was found shot while in his vehicle.
+He also was taken to HCMC with life-threatening injuries.

-Mitchell died at the scene.
+Mitchell died at the hospital.
 Another officer sustained injuries and is recovering at HCMC in downtown Minneapolis.

-A Minneapolis firefighter was hurt during the incident and was treated for injuries without being hospitalized.
+A Minneapolis firefighter was hurt and was treated for injuries without being hospitalized.

 Neighbors gathered at intersections wondering when they would be able to re-enter their buildings as police tape closed off several blocks and officers searched for more victims.